-Further Guidance: Building Partnerships: Insights from the Devolution Summit (CIPFA/Grant Thornton, 2015) Continuing Professional Development website: CPD - Key Elements of a Project Risk Register Template
+Building Partnerships: Insights from the Devolution Summit (CIPFA/Grant Thornton, 2015) Continuing Professional Development website: CPD - Key Elements of a Project Risk Register Template

-PRI NCIPLE D Determining the in nterventio ons necessary to optimise the a ichi ievement of the intended outcomes mix of these course achieved They nee trade-off between t es of actio d robust d he various n is a critically important strategic ecision-making mechanisms to e ch nsu ill e mixture of legal, regulatory, and practical interve oice that local government has to make to ensur- ure that their defined outcomes can be achieved nabling effective and efficient operations.
-Decis re intended ou in a way that ntcomes are provides the best Sub -Principle dem prac Behaviours and actions that demonstrate good governance in practice.
-Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1 Determining interventions 1.1 Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
-Therefore ensuring best value is achieved however services are provided. • • • • Discussion between members and officers on the information needs of members to support decision making Decision making protocols Option appraisals Agreement of information that will be provided and timescales Pre-Agenda meetings held to discuss reports and issues that will be reported to Board meeting.
+PF RINCIPLE D Determining the i nterventio ons necessary to optimise the a achi ievement of the intended outcomes Local government achieves its intended outcomes by providing a mixture of legal, regulatory, and practical interventions.
+Determining the right mix of these courses of action is a critically important strategic choice that local government has to make to ensure intended outcomes are achieved They need robust decision-making mechanisms to ensure that their defined outcomes can be achieved in a way that provides the be trade-off between the various types of resource inputs while still enabling effective and efficient operations.
+Decisions made need to be reviewed continually to ensure that achievement of outcomes is optimised.
+Sub-l Principle aviours and actions that onstrate good governance in Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1 Determining i nterventions 1.1 Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
+Therefore ensuring best value is achieved however services are provided. • Discussion between members and officers on the information needs of members to support decision making Decision making protocols Option appraisals Agreement of information that will be provided and timescales Pre-Agenda meetings held to discuss reports and issues that will be reported to Board meeting.
 Tender Procedures outline the requirements of when to report to Board.
 Calendar of reporting deadlines provided by Committee Services at the beginning of each calendar year.
 Service Level Agreement with Dundee City Council Procurement Team for procuring services and protect the board against changes to procurement legislation.
 4 1.2 Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available Financial strategy Service users were asked via public questionnaire improvements that could be made to improve user experience.
 Working with Fife Council and SEStrans to deliver Park and Choose facility to improve sustainability and comply with Road Scotland 3 Deliver new website that effectively shares information for all user groups.
-Help deliver including people, skills, land Act 2019.
-Park an Choose in Fife. -- --
+Help deliver including people, skills, land and assets and bearing in mind future impacts.
+Act 2019.
+Park and Choose scheme in Fife. -- --- ----------- -- ---------------------------------------